ceciliadesousaluzalmeida/XMLtoExcel/README.md

 ## Introduction
- This project will guide you through creating an XML reader for extracting information from NF (Nota Fiscal) XML files and converting it to a Excel File.
+ This project goes through creating an XML reader for extracting information from NF (Nota Fiscal) XML files and converting it to a Excel File.